Skip to main content

 What’s Covered:

-Environmental science is a phenomenally important discipline that draws on fields of natural sciences to study the planet, its resources, problems associated with it, and the human impact on the environment.
-People who study the subject go on to have thriving careers in a number of industries.
-Common career paths include roles as marine biologists, researchers, consultants, conservationists, environmental engineers, ecologists, educators, meteorologists, environmental lawyers, and more.
+Environmental science is a vital discipline that draws on the natural sciences to study the planet, its resources, environmental challenges, and the impact of human activity.
+People who study this field pursue careers as marine biologists, researchers, consultants, conservationists, environmental engineers, ecologists, educators, meteorologists, environmental lawyers, and more.

 How We Made This List